Safford Regional Airport

-Safford Regional Airport (IATA: SAD, ICAO: KSAD, FAA LID: SAD) is in Graham County, Arizona, United States, 3 mi east of Safford, which owns it.
+Safford Regional Airport (IATA: SAD, ICAO: KSAD, FAA LID: SAD) is in Safford, Graham County, Arizona, United States, 3 mi east of downtown Safford; the airport is owned by the Safford municipal government.
 The FAA's National Plan of Integrated Airport Systems for 2009–2013 categorizes it as a general aviation facility.
 It is the only paved airport in Graham County.

 History

 The Civilian Pilot Training Airport or Wickersham Airport was 3 mi south of Safford, where the fairgrounds are today.
 Safford Regional Airport as we know it was built as a military auxiliary field during World War II.
 On November 11, 1941, a 20-year lease for the airport site was given to the City of Safford by the U.S. Government.
 By March 8, 1946, the airport site was transferred to the City of Safford permanently.